-Former students not enrolled at Great Lakes Christian College for two or more semesters must submit an Application for Re-Admission to the Office of Admissions for approval at least thirty days prior to the beginning of a semester in which re-admission is requested.
+Former students not enrolled at Great Lakes Christian College for two or more semesters or suspended students (due to academic or social suspension) seeking re-admission must submit an Application for Re-Admission to the Admissions Office for approval at least thirty days prior to the beginning of a semester in which re-admission is requested.
 Re-admitted students will be under the catalog current at the time of re-admission.
 The Admissions Department will review each request and notify applicants of their status within 14 days of receiving the application.